IvanLenn/15-418-Project/README.md

 </p>

 ## SUMMARY
-We are going to implement a parallel version of a parallel linear programming solver with MPI.
+A parallel version of a parallel linear programming solver with MPI.
 We will parallelize Simplex algorithm in order to speed up the computation of linear programming solver.
 We plan to experiment on the GHC Clusters and PSC machines and perform analysis on the results.
 We'll probably study the parallelization of other LP algorithms such as interior point algorithms and Seidal's algorithm.

 ## BACKGROUND:
 Linear programming(LP) is a technique for the optimization of a linear objective function.
 The development of better and faster LP algorithms is an interesting ongoing area of research.